Personalized Prompt for Sequential Recommendation

 (4) \textbf{CL4SRec} \cite{xie2022contrastive}, which is one of the SOTA CL-based sequential recommendation models also based on SASRec.
 It alleviates the sparsity and cold-start issues with several sequence-based augmentations and contrastive learning.
 We also deploy our PPR framework with CL4SRec in Sec. \ref{sec.universality}.

+(5) \textbf{GCE-GNN} \cite{wang2020global}, which is a session-based recommendation based on graph neural network.
+GCE-GNN converts user behavior sequence into a global and local graph, thus both considered local context information and global context information.

+(6) \textbf{PeterRec} \cite{yuan2020parameter}, which is a parameter-efficient model specifically designed for NextItNet \cite{yuan2019simple}.
+It fits downstream tasks through the proposed separate patches module.

-(5) \textbf{Pre-train}.
-We directly conduct the pre-trained model (SASRec) on the test set as a baseline for comparison.
+(7) \textbf{Warm-train}.
+We directly conduct the warmed model (SASRec) on the test set as a baseline for comparison.

-(6) \textbf{Fine-tuning}.
-It is a widely-used and strong tuning method to utilize pre-trained models for downstream tasks.
-It tunes all pre-trained model's parameters in tuning.
+(8) \textbf{Fine-tuning}.
+It is a widely-used and strong tuning method to utilize warmed models for downstream tasks.
+It tunes all warmed model's parameters in tuning.
 Note that the fine-tuning model also jointly considers the same user profiles and historical behaviors as in Fig. \ref{fig:overall}.

 We also implement two PPR versions, namely PPR(light) and PPR(full) as introduced in Sec. \ref{sec.tuning_PPR}.
-PPR(light) only updates the parameters $\vartheta$ of the prompt generator and $\phi$ of the user profile learner with other parameters fixed, which is more parameter-efficient compared to fine-tuning for $\vartheta$ and $\phi$ is far smaller than the pre-trained model's parameters $\Theta$ (less than $1\%$ in Table \ref{tab:complexity}).
+PPR(light) only updates the parameters $\vartheta$ of the prompt generator and $\phi$ of the user profile learner with other parameters fixed, which is more parameter-efficient compared to fine-tuning for $\vartheta$ and $\phi$ is far smaller than the warmed model's parameters $\Theta$ (less than $1\%$ in Table \ref{tab:complexity}).
 PPR(full) updates all parameters as fine-tuning.

-We should highlight that all models share the \textbf{same input features} (including \emph{\textbf{user profiles}} encoded by the Deep model and all behaviors) and training instances in tuning for fair comparisons (except for pre-training that only uses the behavioral information of the pre-train set).
-Fine-tuning and PPR have the same pre-trained model.
+We should highlight that all models share the \textbf{same input features} (including \emph{\textbf{user profiles}} encoded by the Deep model and all behaviors) and training instances in tuning for fair comparisons (except for warm-training that only uses the behavioral information of the warm-train set).
+Specifically, Same with our PPR, the user profiles first translate to corresponding embeddings and are inputted into the deep model, then the output of the deep model is plus with encoded user behavior.
+Besides, Fine-tuning and PPR share the same warmed model.